 Corporate Powers Exercised by Board

-Subject to the provisions of the Articles of Incorporation of the Corporation (the “Articles of Incorporation”), these Bylaws, the CCC and any other applicable laws, and those powers expressly reserved to the Member, the business and affairs of the Corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of the board of directors of the Corporation (the “Board”).
+Subject to the provisions of the Articles of Incorporation, these Bylaws, the CCC and any other applicable laws, and those powers expressly reserved to the Member, the business and affairs of the Corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of the board of directors of the Corporation (the “Board”).
 The Board may delegate the management of the activities of the Corporation to any person or persons, management company or committee however composed, provided that the activities and affairs of the Corporation shall be managed and all corporate powers shall be exercised under the ultimate direction of the Board.

 Number; Composition and Qualifications